AxonIQ/reference-guide/axon-framework/events/event-dispatchers.md

 * `.andThenApply(Supplier<?>)`

-to apply a next event in the correct order
+Applies a next event resulting from the given `Supplier` in order.
 * `.andThen(Runnable)`

 to execute some logic after the event has been applied